Sculpt a Legendary Prediction Model with Kriging

 When you represent your kriging surface, such as choosing the number of intervals, it can give a different impression on the results.
 While more classes gives more detail, the data classification method (such as quantile or equal interval) arranges your data differently.

 Spatial prediction involves some component of randomness.
 This is crucial with geostatistics when you’re making inferences on a data set.

 Your kriging weights are estimated from the variogram.
 More specifically, it’s derived from the model you choose.
-The quality of the estimate surface is reflected in the quality of the weights.
+The quality of the estimated surface is reflected in the quality of the weights.
 You want weights that give an unbiased prediction and the smallest variance.

 In other words, kriging finds the spatial pattern.
 It then predicts unknown values based on that spatial pattern.
 With these predictions, kriging generates a measure of error or uncertainty.
 This means that you can estimate confidence in the prediction surface they are true not because of random chance.

 Because not only do you customize your mathematical function to build one, but you also use the power of statistical analysis – namely the semivariogram.

 Kriging is a geostatistics method that predicts the value in a geographic area given a set of measurements.
 It’s used in mining, soil, geology, and environmental science.

 No one cookie-cutter methodology works for everyone.
 As it relates to your data, only you can decide what those settings are and how best to generate a prediction surface.